A Plume of My Own Cigarette Smoke

 The thought that I might not be cut out for “sharing a life” has occurred to me before.
 I’m not great at making concessions.
 Doing what somebody else wants me to do instead of what I want to do isn’t something I’m good at.
 I like being away – in whatever city – and living out of a backpack.
 It’s an adventure.
 Nobody gives a fuck where I am or what time I’ll be home.
 I can go wherever I want, sleep here, sleep there.
 It doesn’t matter.
 The last time I did that was in Sarasota, for “No Real Than You Are.”
 Things eventually got ten kinds of fucked up but that’s a different thing.
 The being-on-my-own/adventure part was awesome.
 I had a fucking blast when I first got there.

 On our way to Sarasota, a Friday, Heather and I weren’t getting along.
 Things got better but then, Saturday, got worse.
 I pitched the idea of “breaking up” for the first time.
 It got really intense and emotional but we figured it out.
 On Sunday, she went back to Jacksonville, leaving me in Sarasota for a month to make the movie.
 Riding around town each day, having places to go and things to do, I felt so alive.
 I felt really free.
 I started thinking about if I’d happier on my own.
 But I’m not ever on my own.
 “Pretend for a second that I left Heather,” I thought, “how would that play out?”
 I already knew.
 I’d run around for a minute, get into a little trouble, have a little fun, and wind up in a relationship with another girl within a month.
 That’s how it always goes.
 I fall in love way too fast.
 And if I’m going to be in a relationship anyway, it should be with Heather… right?
 I had to think about that.
 Why did I love Heather?
-Of course she’s [insert romantic/positive adjectives here] but if I’m really being honest it’s not about the laundry list of nice traits; a lot of people are smart, pretty, sweet, [whatever].
-Admitting it to myself made me feel more self-centered than I’d ever felt in my life.
-What I most loved about Heather: she loves me.
+Of course she’s [insert romantic/positive adjectives here] but if I’m really being honest it’s not about the laundry list of nice traits.
+A lot of people are smart, pretty, sweet, [whatever].
+Admitting it to myself made me feel more self-centered than I’d ever felt in my life, but what I most loved about Heather: She loves me.

-– “So, Sam – what do you look for in a girl?”
+“So, Sam – what do you look for in a girl?”

-…um… An affinity for… me.
+…um… An affinity for… me?

 That’s most of it anyway.
 She loves me enough (and she’s stable enough) that – should something go awry – she’s not gonna lose her shit or do anything really fucked up to hurt me.
 If we break up, I’m just gonna date somebody else.
 And there’s no guarantee that that girl will love me as much or be as even-keeled.
 I’d have to be crazy to leave her.